-The Henry County Board of Commissioners will consider a resolution during their meeting on Tuesday, October 15, to amend county code to limit public comment during board meetings.
-The proposal comes after commissioners voted 5-1 (Commissioner Wilson opposed) at their last meeting to shorten public comments from five minutes to three minutes per speaker and change its place in the agenda, a time reduction that should not have been allowed since it violated county code.
+The Henry County Board of Commissioners considered a resolution during their meeting on Tuesday, October 15, to amend county code to limit public comment during board meetings.
+The proposal was defeated after separate motions to reduce the time period per speaker and change public comments’ place in the meeting agenda failed to receive a second.

 - Shorten the time period allotted for each speaker from five (5) minutes to three (3) minutes.